ObolNetwork/charon/docs/reasons.md

   - *Summary*: failed to broadcast duty to beacon node
   - *Details*: Reason `bcast` indicates that beacon node returned an error while submitting aggregated duty signature to beacon node.

+### Failure Reason: `chain_inclusion`
+  - *Summary*: duty not included on-chain
+  - *Details*: Reason `chain_inclusion` indicates that even though charon broadcasted the duty successfully, it wasn`t included in the beacon chain.
+This is expected for up to 20% of attestations.
+It may however indicate problematic charon broadcast delays or beacon node network problems.

 ### Failure Reason: `consensus`
   - *Summary*: consensus algorithm didn`t complete
   - *Details*: Reason `consensus` indicates a duty failed in consensus step.
 This could indicate that insufficient honest peers participated in consensus or p2p network connection problems.